Esmeralda Basin/Gallagher Head Lake Loop

 Mary B. Evans

-Participants should have completed at least one previous backpack trip, and must be fit to backpack 7 – 8 miles per day on sometimes steep, rough trails, with elevation gains and losses of 3,000 ft/day, up to elevations above 6,000 ft.
+Be fit to backpack 7 – 8 miles per day, over sometimes rough trails, with substantial elevation gains and losses each day, up to elevations above 6,000 ft.
 We will take care to Leave No Trace (http://lnt.org/learn/7-principles).

 I will contact all participants about a week in advance of the trip with gear requirements, planning assistance, and potential for gear sharing.
 I also will facilitate carpools and send out driving directions.
 The road to the trailhead is dusty with a few potholes, but is suitable for passenger cars.

 A Friday-evening option for those who can leave town a little early is car camping at a nearby first-come, first-served established campsite such as 29 Pines, Beverly Creek, or DeRoux Campgrounds.